custom-components/zaptec/README.md

 to the HA convention that the Lock entity type should only be used for physical locks that's used to enter the house.

+The Charger mode has been changed to use the native zaptec values internally.
+The display values are still the same, but automations using the state will need to be updated.
+The English mapping of the changed values is
+- Connected_Requesting: Waiting
+- Connected_Charging:   Charging
+- Connected_Finished:   Charge done

+The Charging switch has been changed to also count the Waiting state as ON.
+This corresponds better with when the resume/stop commands triggered by the switch are allowed.

 ## Changes from older versions <0.7.0